danielvillahermosadominguez/katalistpaymentservice/README.md

 - [5.10.2023 ]  We started again with the objective to do a demo and a handover the next 24/10/2023

 # Task related with the POC
-- [x] Logs and traceability
-- [ git ] Remove gson as a dependency and use object mapper for serialization
+- [In progress ] Remove gson as a dependency and use object mapper for serialization
 - [ ] Builders o fixtures for the tests.
-Equals when it is neccesary.
+Equals when it is necessary.
-- [ ] Paycomet adapter -> test and refactor
 - [ ] BDD and retry for learning and financial
   - [ ] Resend in case of error + to be sure the mail has been sent (invoice)
 - [ ] BDD and edge cases: error cases
 - [ ] Course with Zero price => we should allow to the user subscribe
-- [ ] WireMock - clean the code and avoid complexity
 - [ ] Handover approach - think about it
 - [ ] Manual tests - description of regression tests
 - [ ] Web: refactor paths in the tests
 - [ ] Web: refactor of code js - to many ifs for fields
 - [ ] Test the main changes of the refactor (split the two calls from paycomet) in Azure.
-- [ ] Integration test for getUserByUserName
-- [ ] BDD with database - it should be good to have it.
 - [ ] Sometimes the pipeline fail in bdd but github doesn't detect the fail. strange.
 - [ ] IP, get the ip from the request and prepare for development with a fixed IP
 - [ ] Errors from Payment review and include the CODE ERROR form backend ERROR_PAYMENT_PLATFORM_CANNOT_TO_PROCESS_THIS_CREDIT_CARD